Your exotic pet might enjoy a day outside enjoying the warmth and sunshine.

 If you’re concerned that your area isn’t free of toxins, try these tips:

-- Provide a grass-free area or cover the ground with a blanket or tarp.
+- Provide a grass-free area or cover the ground with a blanket or tarp for your pet.

-- Bring him a snack from your house for him to nibble on.
+- Bring a safe snack from your house for your exotic to nibble on.

-For your exotic to be able to safely enjoy the outdoors, you will need to take precautions to avoid injury to your pet and to prevent him from escaping.
+For your exotic to safely enjoy the outdoors, you need to take precautions to avoid injury to your pet and to prevent them from escaping.

-- Mammals, including rabbits, hamsters, guinea pigs and ferrets, should be placed in an enclosed pen, preferably one with a top and a bottom as they may try to dig out.
+- Mammals, including rabbits, hamsters, guinea pigs and ferrets, should be placed in an enclosed pen, preferably with a top and a bottom so the animals can’t dig their way out.

-- If there is no top on the pen, make sure that the sides are tall enough to prevent your pet from getting out and to prevent potential predators from gaining access to the enclosure and harming your pet.
+- If there is no top on the pen, make sure that the sides are tall enough to prevent your pet from getting out and potential predators from getting in and harming your pet.